Hoyasumii/bee-movie/README.md

 And whose fault do you think that is?

-You know, I'm gonna guess bee
+You know, I'm gonna guess bees